 Ais Assist

+Your home is, without a doubt, one of the biggest investments of money and energy that you will ever make in your life.
+And that is why, at AIS Assist, we believe in providing an array of mortgage protection insurance and homeowner’s insurance solutions to our customers.
 Our mortgage protection insurance policies will keep your home and your family covered when the unexpected happens and you are no longer able to pay your mortgage.
 Our homeowner’s insurance coverage options will protect your home from the damage that nature, vandalism and other catastrophes can befall your property and even the items within it.

 Is A Pension Mortgage A Good Investment?